Skip to main content

 About the Program

 Celebrate the opening of the Varley Art Gallery’s 2026 Summer Exhibitions with an afternoon of art and conversation.
-Meet the exhibiting artists and curator, enjoy a sound healing performance, and take part in interactive activities.
+Meet exhibiting artists Par Nair, Scott Sawtell, and Vicky Talwar, along with curator Anik Glaude; enjoy a sound-healing performance by Buddhist monk Lama Jam; and take part in interactive activities.
 Light refreshments will be served.

 About “What holds us together”